Goal Setting That Actually Works: The Evidence-Based Method

 What is the most evidence-based approach to setting goals?

-Locke and Latham's Goal Setting Theory provides the strongest evidence base: goals should be specific, challenging, committed to, regularly reviewed with feedback, and supported by clear sub-strategies.
-Adding implementation intentions — if-then plans that specify when and where you will act — significantly increases follow-through.
-Writing goals down and reviewing them regularly sustains commitment over time.
+Locke and Latham's Goal Setting Theory has the strongest evidence base: your goals should be specific, challenging, something you're genuinely committed to, reviewed regularly with feedback, and backed by clear sub-strategies.
+Adding implementation intentions, if-then plans that name when and where you'll act, meaningfully increases follow-through.
+Writing goals down and reviewing them regularly sustains your commitment over time.

 How many goals should I set at once?

-Research on goal pursuit suggests that three to five active goals is a manageable upper limit for most people.
-Beyond that, attentional resources are spread too thin and follow-through on any single goal drops.
+Research on goal pursuit suggests three to five active goals is a manageable upper limit for most people.
+Beyond that, your attention gets spread too thin and follow-through on any single goal drops.
 For daily practice, the evidence supports limiting yourself to two or three priority actions rather than an undifferentiated task list.

 Does writing down goals really make a difference?

 Yes.
-Writing goals externalises them — moving them out of fragile working memory into a reviewable, tangible form.
-The act also functions as a commitment device.
-Written goals that are reviewed regularly, with progress noted, are significantly more likely to be achieved than goals that exist only as mental intentions.
+Writing goals externalises them, moving them out of fragile working memory into a reviewable, tangible form.
+The act also works as a commitment device.
+Written goals that you review regularly, noting your progress, are significantly more likely to get done than goals that exist only as mental intentions.

 What is the difference between a goal and an implementation intention?

 A goal states what you want to achieve.
-An implementation intention specifies when, where, and how you will pursue it — in the format "When X happens, I will do Y." Research by Peter Gollwitzer shows that adding this if-then layer to an existing goal substantially increases the likelihood of follow-through, because it removes the need for deliberation at the moment of action.
-The behaviour becomes more automatic when the cue arises.
+An implementation intention specifies when, where, and how you'll pursue it, in the format "When X happens, I will do Y." Research by Peter Gollwitzer shows that adding this if-then layer to an existing goal substantially increases your likelihood of following through, because it removes the need to deliberate in the moment of action.
+The behaviour becomes closer to automatic once the cue shows up.